Accounting for object detection bias in weak gravitational lensing studies: MetaCalibration

 As reported in Table~\ref{tab:bias} we observe a significant multiplicative bias for both shear components, which agree with each other.
 If \metacal\ yields an unbiased shear estimate, the measured multiplicative bias, $\mu_{\rm meta}$, however, should recover the \sextractor\ detection bias, $\mu_{\rm det}$.
 Indeed, we find that that the bias that can be attributed to the shape measurements part is much smaller, with $\mu_1^{\rm meta}-\mu_1^{\rm det}=0.001\,65\pm 0.000\,46$ and $\mu_2^{\rm meta}-\mu_2^{\rm det}=-0.000\,86\pm 0.000\,43$ for galaxies with $20<m_{\rm AUTO}<24.5$, comparable to the requirements derived in \cite{Cropper13}.

 To explore the performance of \metacal\ further, we show $\mu_{\rm meta}-\mu_{\rm det}$ as a function of $m_{\rm input}$ in Fig.~\ref{fig:delta_mu_meta}.
 The use of the input magnitude ensures efficient shape noise cancellation.
 Comparison of the black ($\Delta\gamma=0.04$) and open grey ($\Delta\gamma=0.02$) points shows that the overall performance is similar, but that using a larger shear does indeed result in smaller uncertainties.
 Importantly, when we consider the two shear components separately, we find that they differ for $\Delta\gamma=0.02$ (light coloured points) when $m_{\rm input}>23.5$, whereas $\Delta\gamma=0.04$ (bright points) yields consistent values for $\mu_1$ and $\mu_2$.
-Sampling may play a role here (see e.g. Kannawadi et al., in prep.), but as the differences vanish when we apply the larger shear, we adopt this as our baseline.
+Sampling may play a role here \citep[see e.g.][]{Kannawadi20}, but as the differences vanish when we apply the larger shear, we adopt this as our baseline.